-There are dozens of people in any given MTT who are playing so poorly that they’re virtually trying to donate you their money.
-So why risk it all by shoving some questionable hand against a good regular?
-You often shouldn’t.
+There are dozens of players in any given MTT who play so poorly that they’re seemingly trying to donate their money.
+So why risk your stack by shoving questionable hands against a good regular?

-It’s always a fine line between allowing yourself to get exploited too much and just being smart.
+There is always a fine line between allowing yourself to be exploited and simply playing smart.
 A good example is trying to figure out an optimal button open raising frequency in the above example against the field.
-I’ve again run a lot of simulations with large player groups, and I’m convinced that you could get away with opening at least 70% of buttons in most scenarios and print a lot of money.
+Again, I’ve run simulations with large player groups, and I’m convinced that you can get away with opening at least 70% of buttons in most scenarios.

-Yet when I look at my database of 1.6 million hands, guess how many of them I’ve opened?
-46 percent.
-While this number is definitely too low (I play 25 tables at a time, which is my excuse), I do think that for most of us, something like 55–60% would probably actually be optimal.
+Yet, when I look at my database of 1.6 million hands, I’ve opened just 46 percent of players.
+While this number is definitely too low (my excuse is I play 25 tables at a time), I think that, for most of us, opening around 55–60% would actually be optimal.
 Not from a direct exploitation standpoint, but in the big picture.

-If I was Doug Polk, I’d probably open 100% of my buttons and defend 95% of my big blinds against random MTT player idiots (ahem!).
-But I’m not, and the fact is that I’m not convinced I wouldn’t make big mistakes in pots where I flop 3rd pair with 85o, or when I need to decide whether or not to double barrel my gutshot with 63s.
+If I was Doug Polk, I’d probably open 100% of my buttons and defend 95% of my big blinds against any random MTT idiot player.
+But, sadly, I’m not Doug Polk, and the fact is I’m not convinced that I wouldn’t make big mistakes in pots where I flop third pair with 85o, or when I need to decide whether or not to double barrel my gutshot with 63s.

-There’s just so much easy money to be made, that unless you’re a world class player, I think it’s sensible to pass up on some of the edges.
+There is so much easy money to be made that, unless you’re a world class player, I think it’s sensible to pass on some of the edges.
 When it comes to shoves, it’s more like the opposite; the bigger edge you have over the field, the less thin shoves you should be making.
 If I were Doug Polk, I’d flat some of the hands that I advocated shoving in the previous example.

-It’s next to impossible to figure out a precisely correct pre-flop range for any hand that could include multi-street play, but I hope that this article at least gave you some idea.
+It’s impossible to figure out a perfectly correct preflop range for any hand that could include multi-street play, but I hope this article at least got you started.